 - Stripped wallpaper from downstairs hallway and repainted it.

-- Painted the interior and floors of three hallway closets.
-It was a good idea to check out Brushwork Painters for choosing the appropriate techniques and materials needed.
+- Painted the interior walls and floors of three hallway closets.

 - Packed up our teardrop and stored it in our neighbor’s garage.

 - Had deck flooring on the back deck replaced.

 - New carpet in the upstairs bedrooms, hallway, stairs, and downstairs hallway.

 - New baseboard heaters in the downstairs hallway.

 - Installed a new front door handle set and replaced several doorknobs.

 - Emptied a workshop room and laid new flooring so we can use it for storage.

 - Replaced bathroom carpet with vinyl and repaired dry rot issues.